quephird/nail-polish-bot/README.md

-# nail-polish-bot

 ## Purpose

 This is not a typical README in that I won't elaborate on how to run this code on your machine.
-I had to learn _many_ things for this small project, and so I felt it was much more useful to tell a story of how I figured out how to put this bot together from start to finish.
+I had to learn _many_ things for this small project, and so I felt it was much more useful to share the story of how I figured out how to put this bot together from start to finish.

 ## Project goals